micmejia/bible-dump/NKJV/2 Timothy/2 Tim 1.md

 ###### 1
-Paul, an apostle of [^a]Jesus Christ by the will of God, according to the promise of life which is in Christ Jesus,
+Paul, an apostle of Jesus Christ by the will of God, according to the promise of life which is in Christ Jesus,

 ###### 2
 To Timothy, a beloved son: Grace, mercy, _and_ peace from God the Father and Christ Jesus our Lord. ## Timothy's Faith and Heritage